nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 *Figure 1: Parser Class Diagram*

 Note that `CafeCtrl` only have access to the interface `ParserUtil` although the run-time type object is `Parser`.
-With this, we are able to decrease coupling between `CafeCtrl` and `Parser`, allowing for easier maintainance.
+With this, we are able to decrease coupling between `CafeCtrl` and `Parser`, allowing for easier maintenance.
 This also ensures the testability as we could provide mock or stub dependencies during testing, we could isolate the behavior of the class and focus on unit testing without external dependencies.

 ![Parser Parsing User Input Sequence Diagram](images/sequence/Parser.png)